 Automation is transforming the way we work.
 The World Economic Forum calls this change the Fourth Industrial Revolution which is characterized by a “fusion of technologies that is blurring the lines between the physical, digital and biological spheres.”
 In short, technology is disrupting nearly every industry, at a pace that has never happened before.

 This pace of change means that employers need to take a proactive role in ensuring they have a workforce equipped with the skills of the future in order to avoid skills gaps.
 To accomplish this, employers first need to understand the skills they will need to remain competitive and innovative.
 Then, they need to understand how best to prepare and train their current workforce, as well as prepare to source, recruit and hire the talent of the future.
 In this post, we’ll share the top skills of the future, how technology is changing the way we work and explore ways organizations can prepare for the workforce of the future.

 According to the World Economic Forum, the top ten skills you need to thrive in the Fourth Industrial Revolution have shifted in the last several years, prioritising complex problem solving, critical thinking and creativity as the top three skills and adding emotional intelligence to the list.

-The following ten skills are listed as the most in demand for employers by 2020:
+The following ten skills are listed as the most in demand for employers: